-XXXX University is my first choice among DDS Programs for International Dentists because of the sheer excellence of your program and the fact that your university has the most diverse student population in the entire country.
-A dentist from India, I thrive on diversity and have made it a central theme while earning my MPA Degree here in the USA; coming here to advance my career in January of 2010.
-I earned my MPA at XXXX University (UXX) in New Jersey in May of 2014.
-Since then, I have been studying towards my second Master’s Degree in Biology, also at UXX and will graduate in May of this coming year, 2016.
+XXXX University is my first choice among DDS Programs for International Dentists because of the sheer excellence of your program and the fact that your university has the most diverse student population in the country.
+As a dentist from India, I thrive on diversity and have made it a central theme while earning my MPA Degree here in the USA to advance my career.
+I earned my MPA at XXXX University (UXX) in New Jersey in May 2014.
+Since then, I have been studying toward my second Master’s in Biology at UXX and will graduate in May 2016.

-I see dental education in the USA to be the most advanced cutting-edge, educational system in the world, with the most technological promise and the most creative minds.
-In other words, I believe very firmly that India depends on the United States, as a role model, and also a source of humanitarian assistance, especially as a result of the outreach and solidarity programs organized by American dental schools.
-I look forward to working closely with such programs throughout my career as they are sorely needed in India to help us to continue to make progress in the right directions, particularly in the areas of oral disease prevention and tobacco cessation.
+I see dental education in the USA as the most advanced cutting-edge educational system globally, with the most technological promise and creative minds.
+In other words, I believe very firmly that India depends on the United States as a role model and a source of humanitarian assistance, especially due to American dental schools' outreach and solidarity programs.
+I look forward to working closely with such programs throughout my career.
+They are sorely needed in India to help us progress in the right direction, particularly in oral disease prevention and tobacco cessation.

 I look forward to teaching at some point in my career, at least in India, if not in the United States as well, given my devotion to lifelong learning, hoping to distinguish myself in particular through intensive research in cell biology here in the US with a focus on fighting cancer at the cellular level.
-I personally see this as one of our most promising avenues of inquiry to help us in the struggle against cancer generally speaking and oral cancer in particular.
-A sincere and dedicated health care professional, staying abreast of developments in my field by reading the literature diligently has always been one of my favorite activities of the day.
+I see this as one of our most promising avenues of inquiry to help us struggle against cancer, generally speaking, and oral cancer.
+A sincere and dedicated healthcare professional, staying abreast of developments in my field by reading the literature diligently has always been one of my favorite activities of the day.
 Often, I do this before going to sleep and wake up thinking about what I read the night before.

-As part of my academic life here in the USA as well as back in India, I have participated in student organizations and I especially enjoy getting to meet other students from other parts of the world.
-I left India in 2010, a licensed and experienced dental surgeon and already having completed several internships.
-My first hands-on experience was in the best government hospital and dental college in Ahmedabad, India and I also helped out at several private clinics providing treatment to patients.
-These experiences provided me with an opportunity to practice and refine my skills and I am confident that they have laid an excellent foundation for me to excel in your Advanced Placement DDS Program at UXX.
+I have participated in student organizations as part of my academic life here in the USA and India.
+I especially enjoy meeting other students from other parts of the world.
+I left India in 2010 as a licensed and experienced dental surgeon and already having completed several internships.
+My first hands-on experience was in the best government hospital and dental college in Ahmedabad, India, and I also helped out at several private clinics providing treatment to patients.
+These experiences provided me with an opportunity to practice and refine my skills.
+I am confident they have laid an excellent foundation for me to excel in your Advanced Placement DDS Program at UX.

-During my MPA program, I began shadowing one of my cousins who is an orthodontist in Georgia for 3 months in the summer of 2011.
-I also became a member of the Pi Alpha Alpha organization, a global honor society for public administration students who maintain a GPA of higher than 3.7.
-I also began shadowing a dentist here in New Jersey and have continued to do so for the past 2 years, absorbing as much as I can about the practice of dentistry here in America.
-My father is general surgeon back home in India and my sister who I am very close to is also a dentist and practicing in Australia.
-Thus, much of my family life has also served to inspire and empower me as a dentist.
-While completing my Master’s Degree in Biology at UXX, I have been working on campus at a fitness center as a graduate assistant.
+During my MPA program, I began shadowing one of my cousins, an orthodontist in Georgia, for three months in the summer of 2011.
+I also became a member of the Pi Alpha Alpha organization, a global honor society for public administration students with a higher GPA of 3.7.
+I also began shadowing a dentist here in New Jersey and have continued to do so for the past two years, absorbing as much as I can about the practice of dentistry here in America.
+My father is a general surgeon back home in India, and my sister, who I am very close to, is also a dentist practicing in Australia.
+Thus, much of my family life has inspired and empowered me as a dentist.
+While completing my Master’s Degree in Biology at UXX, I worked as a graduate assistant on campus at a fitness center.

 Helping the underserved whose need is the most desperate has long stood at the center of my work ethic and sense of professional identity.
-Throughout most of my dental education in India, I organized dental camps on weekends and promoted and participated in community health promotion events.
-I have also long cultivated my leadership skills and I pride myself on my jolly personality and sense of humor, which I see as especially great assets for the practice of dentistry.
+Throughout my dental education in India, I organized weekend dental camps and promoted and participated in community health promotion events.
+I have also long cultivated my leadership skills, and I pride myself on my lively personality and sense of humor, which I see as especially significant assets for dentistry.

-I thank you for considering my application to your competitive DDS program for International Dentists at XXXX University.
+Thank you for considering my application to your competitive program for International Dentists.